 The promised happiness is real but fleeting.
-Pretty soon you’re looking for a new thing to bring back that feeling of elation.
+Pretty soon, you’re looking for a new thing to bring back that feeling of elation.
 This is sometimes called retail therapy.

 Use of this strategy has, if anything, increased in recent years with the proliferation of new-and-improved gadgets.
-That is why many people you know have traded in their perfectly good smartphones for new models that cost $900.
+That is why many people you know have traded in their perfectly good smartphones for new models that cost far more.

 Creating artificial scarcity is a great way to boost demand.
-This is why many manufacturers produce limited edition themed versions of their products to tie in with current movies or TV series.
+This is why many manufacturers produce limited-edition versions of their products to tie in with current movies or TV series.

 Becoming Your Friend

 These marketing campaigns are, of course, mixed in with posts from your real friends.
 When you next buy a certain product or service, guess which brand you reach for?

 Brands take this positive association and attach it indelibly to their products.
 One of the more subtle uses of this strategy is the product placement, in which a brand is inserted neatly but not too unobtrusively into a movie or television show.

 Making You Laugh

 Why are so many Super Bowl ads funny?
 Why do so many social media marketing posts make you laugh?
 The answer is simple.
 Laughter is a positive emotion, and when you link a positive association with a brand, consumers are more likely to choose it.

 Humanizing Things and Animals

 It’s known as anthropomorphism, and in advertising, it's a surefire way to get you to sit up and take notice.
 Talking animals like the Geico gecko, the Aflac duck, and Tony the Tiger are prime examples.
 It’s unexpected, it’s usually humorous, and it encourages us to connect emotionally with the brand.
 Variations include giving human features to inanimate objects.
 A prosaic thing has become cute and likable.
 Sure you want to buy that thing.

-This strategy can be as obvious as Patagonia’s famous “Don’t Buy This Jacket” ad, or more subtle like the incredible “Lemon” ad for Volkswagen.
-In the latter example, they called their own car a lemon, but when you found out why you wanted it more.
+This strategy can be as obvious as Patagonia’s famous “Don’t Buy This Jacket” ad, or more subtle, like the incredible “Lemon” ad for Volkswagen.
+In the latter example, they called their own car a lemon, but when you found out why, you wanted it more.

 This technique often uses before-and-after images to dramatize just how much better someone like you feels after buying that new coat, watch, or car.
 A common variation illustrates how you'll feel even worse if you make the wrong choice.